The Best Cheap Automatic Cars to Buy in 2025

 Toyota Verso (2009-2018)

-Well built and cheap to buy and run, the Toyota Verso (a compact seven-seat MPV with roughly the same footprint as a Volkswagen Golf) makes a very sensible used buy, and we'd certainly choose one over a Renault Scenic of the same age if reliability is in any way a priority.
+Well built and cheap to buy and run, the Toyota Verso (a compact seven-seat MPV with roughly the same footprint as a Volkswagen Golf) makes a very sensible used buy, and we'd certainly choose one over a Renault Scenic of the same age if reliability is in any way a priority, even if it isn’t quite one of the cheapest cars in its class.

 The M-Drive automatic is a Continuously Variable Transmission (or CVT for short), which alters the gear ratio across a wide band rather than having set gears.
 In theory, this should make the Verso very fuel efficient, but in practice, it means there’s lots of engine noise when you accelerate hard.
 It's matched to a 1.8-litre petrol engine and, although diesels are available, they only come with a manual gearbox.